-Professor Mary James works part-time for the University of Cambridge Faculty of Education as Associate Director of Research.
-She is President of the British Educational Research Association.
-She also continues to do some consultancy on a negotiated basis.
+Professor Mary James worked part-time for the University of Cambridge Faculty of Education as Associate Director of Research.
+She was President of the British Educational Research Association.
+She also did some consultancy on a negotiated basis.

 From 2002 to 2008 she was Deputy Director of the UK-wide ESRC Teaching and Learning Research Programme and had responsibility for supporting school-based projects.
 In 2006 she was awarded an ESRC Programme Director's Fellowship to enable her to synthesise some programme findings and to disseminate outcomes internationally.
 From 2001-2005 she was also director of one of the largest TLRP projects: ´Learning How to Learn´ – in classrooms, schools and networks'.
 She was a member of the Assessment Reform Group from 1992 until it disbanded in 2010.

-Her research interests encompass curriculum, pedagogy and assessment in schools, and implications for teachers´ professional development, school leadership and policy frameworks.
+Her research interests encompassed curriculum, pedagogy and assessment in schools, and implications for teachers´ professional development, school leadership and policy frameworks.

 She was a Lecturer, Senior Lecturer, then Reader in the University of Cambridge School of Education from 1989 until her move to a Chair of Education at the Institute of Education, University of London (2005-2008).
 Previously she was a Research Fellow at the Open University.
 She began her career by teaching RE, English and Social Studies in three secondary schools.